PaulLerner/ViQuAE/README.md

 # Reference

-If you use this code or the MEERQAT dataset, please cite our paper:
+If you use this code or the ViQuAE dataset, please cite our paper:
 ```
 TODO
 ```